AROpt: An Optimization Method for Autoregressive Time Series Forecasting: Related Work

 Current high-performance sequential models for time series forecasting are typically based on the Transformer architecture.
-Traditionally, these forecasters employ an encoder-decoder structure as their core architecture with the same input/output data format as in standard Transformer training, where the input sequence and target sequence share an overlapping subsequence \citep{wu2021autoformer,nie2022time,zhou2022fedformer}.
-In contrast, iTransformer introduces a major conceptual shift and achieves significantly stronger baseline performance \citep{liu2023itransformer}: its predictions strictly begin at the time location after the input sequence (with no overlapping window).
-This design raises confusion, as it appears to suggest that temporal causality is unimportant.
-In Section \ref{sec:ErrorAccumulation}, we demonstrate that respecting temporal causality remains crucial in model training.
-By enforcing monotonic error, our approach enables AR rollouts that support predictions at least 14$\times$ longer than those of conventional methods, effectively paving the way for near-infinite-horizon forecasting.
+Traditionally, these forecasters employ an encoder-decoder structure as their core architecture with the same input/output data format as in standard Transformer training, where the input sequence and target sequence share an overlapping subsequence \cite{wu2021autoformer,nie2022time,zhou2022fedformer} (see Appendix~\ref{appendix:Extra Experiments}).
+In contrast, iTransformer introduces a major conceptual shift and achieves significantly stronger baseline performance \cite{liu2023itransformer}: its predictions strictly begin at the time location after the input sequence (with no overlapping window).
+This design raises confusion, as it abandons the use of overlapping windows, which are beneficial for AR rollout consistency.
+In this work, we focus on the autoregressive rollout process rather than the underlying dynamics of the target time series.
+We treat monotonic error growth as a coarse empirical property of autoregressive error propagation that is consistently observed across benchmark datasets and architectures.